 Bio: Dr. Donna Gaffney has long addressed trauma, loss and grief in the lives of children and their families.
 As a psychotherapist she has counseled young people in the aftermath of individual loss and national tragedies such as the Challenger explosion, the Pan Am 103 crash, the September 11 terrorist attacks and Hurricane Katrina.

 Donna integrates literature, film and theater in her practice and educational programs; curating appropriate materials and writing discussion guides for children’s and young adult literature, film and theater.
 She created and administered the AAUW-funded bibliotherapy program "Growing Heroines” at one of New York City’s largest elementary schools to focus on the issues of trauma and loss facing young girls in urban communities.
 She has written teaching/discussion guides for young adult books (“911: The Book of Help” and “Breath to Breath’).
-Donna has also developed educational guides for documentaries, “Rebirth” and “The Second Day”.
+Donna has also developed educational guides and presentations for film, “Rebirth,” “The Second Day” and “Newtown.”
 In 2005 Donna worked with New York Reads Together to bring Laurie Halse Anderson’s book "Speak" to high school teachers and students in New York City.
-In preparation of the ten year commemoration of September 11th, she was an advisor to The New York Council for the Humanities’ 9/11 National Day of Service and Remembrance Community Conversation program, in which she wrote facilitator tips and parent guides for the children’s books in the program.
-She is on the advisory board of The Shared Grief Project, writing and supervising the development of discussion guides for the video narratives.
+In preparation for the ten year commemoration of September 11th, she was an advisor to The New York Council for the Humanities’ 9/11 National Day of Service and Remembrance Community Conversation program, in which she wrote facilitator tips and parent guides for the children’s books in the program.
+She is on the advisory board for Evermore and The Shared Grief Project, writing and supervising the development of discussion guides for the video narratives.
 In addition to academic publications, Donna is the author of The Seasons of Grief, Helping Children Grow Through Loss.

 Certified Child Life Specialist, New York Presbyterian Hospital